All Are Welcome

 The Samadhi Center is open to everyone regardless of experience, background and religion.
 A meditation retreat is an opportunity to move out of the endless patterns of doing to experience simply being; to become a true human-being as opposed to a human-doing.
 It is not an escape from your life, nor is it a holiday or time for relaxation, but rather it can be likened to doing deep surgery on one's entire being.
 Intensive meditation helps one to become free from the conditioned patterns that cause suffering.
-It is actually the way to engage more fully with life, to cultivate greater equanimity and presence in every facet of one's existence, and to awaken one's true nature beyond name and form (to realize Samadhi).
+Rather than an escape from life, it is actually the way to engage more fully with life, to cultivate greater equanimity and presence in every facet of one's existence, and to awaken one's true nature beyond name and form (to realize Samadhi).

 Rather than following one particular tradition, we borrow from many traditions freely.
 It is our understanding that there is one dharma which is reflected in the many world spiritual traditions, and it is our intention to convey our unique expression of the dharma using all available means.
 Those who are familiar with Vipassana retreats or the Zen Sesshin format will find a similar level of structure and opportunity for deep practice.
-In our retreats we incorporate (but are not limited to) facets of the Zen sesshin, elements from the Vipassana traditions, as well as Christian mysticism, the yogic traditions, Vedanta and non-dualism, the teachings of the Egyptian mystery schools, and many others.
+In our retreats we incorporate (but are not limited to) facets of the Zen sesshin, elements from the Vipassana traditions, as well as Christian mysticism, the yogic traditions, Vedanta and non-dualism and others.
+All traditions and teachings are merely pointers to the unfathomable inner source which is beyond the limited egoic mind.
 The facilitators, Daniel and Tanya, provide instructions and teachings as needed throughout the retreats, as well as private consultation.

 The Zen term “sesshin” means something like “gathering the heart-mind”, and this phrase reflects the essence of our meditation retreats.
 The sesshin is a period of intensive practice, during which all efforts and energies are focused or “gathered” for the purpose of awakening out of one’s conditioned or unconscious patterns.
 Likewise, Vipassana, one of the world’s oldest meditation techniques taught 2500 years ago by the Buddha, is a process of deep self inquiry and purification.
-In the same way the 8 limbs of yoga are aimed at purifying oneself through deep concentration and surrender in order to reach Samadhi, which is the 8th and final limb of Patanjali’s 8 limbs of yoga.
-Regardless of which words one is familiar with, it is our intention to allow participants to explore the experiential truth that comes through single-pointed concentration and inner non-resistance.
+In the same way the 8 limbs of yoga are aimed at purifying oneself through deep concentration and surrender in order to reach Samadhi.
+Regardless of which teachings one is familiar with, it is our intention to allow participants to explore the experiential truth that comes through single-pointed concentration and inner non-resistance.
 Through meditation practice we are able to observe and purify the self structure, which is the cause of all suffering, and to awaken the spiritual heart which is beyond name and form.
 The spiritual heart has gone by many names throughout history and is also known as the true self, the selfless self, Atman (soul), Anatta or “no self”, Buddha nature, and Christ Consciousness.

-At the Samadhi Center many effective techniques may be explored to assist you on your inner journey.
-We aim to simply allow reality to be as it is, which means a surrender, inner letting go and eventual cessation of the egoic mind structures, including techniques.
+At the Samadhi Center many effective techniques may be offered and explored to assist you on your inner journey.
+As one moves toward inner stillness, one lets go of any technique or anything that is held in the mind.
+We simply allow reality to be as it is, which means a surrender, inner letting go and eventual cessation of the egoic mind structures, including techniques.
 At the same time one cultivates the capacity for unwavering concentration on the meditation object.
 Like two wings of a bird these two aspects of duality, Shakti and Shiva, surrender and presence, yin and yang, carry one to Samadhi.

 Participants will have the opportunity to stay more connected to their inner energy and oriented inward towards awareness itself by maintaining silence throughout the retreat.
 Although there is no talking, gesturing or writing between participants, the silence is held in a way that can foster a deep connection to each other; a compassionate contribution to the group’s practice.
 There will be opportunities for questions and reporting during the daily group process, and if other communication is necessary, notes can also be left for the retreat manager on the cork board.
 (Replies will also be found on the same board).
 There is a private meeting room available if quiet conversation needs to occur between a participant and teacher or retreat manager.
 During work periods it may be necessary to communicate verbally in order to complete certain work, in which case speaking is allowed for that purpose only.